Leopoldino005/Leopoldino005/README.md

 ### Hi there 👋
+My name is Gabriel Leopoldino da Silva, i'm brazillian and I',m student Developed of Sistems, in Firjan-Senai.
 <!--
 **Leopoldino005/Leopoldino005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.